-Administrative units management in Azure AD - public preview
+Administrative units management in Azure Active Directory (preview)

-This article describes administrative units – a new Azure Active Directory container of resources that can be used for delegating administrative permissions over subsets of users and applying policies to a subset of users.
-In Azure Active Directory, administrative units enable central administrators to delegate permissions to regional administrators or to set policy at a granular level.
+You can use administrative units to delegate administrative permissions over subsets of users and applying policies to a subset of users.
+You can use administrative units to delegate permissions to regional administrators or to set policy at a granular level.

-This is useful in organizations with independent divisions, for example, a large university that is made up of many autonomous schools (Business school, Engineering school, and so on) which are independent from each other.
-Such divisions have their own IT administrators who control access, manage users, and set policies specifically for their division.
-Central administrators want to be able grant these divisional administrators permissions over the users in their particular divisions.
-More specifically, using this example, a central administrator can, for instance, create an administrative unit for a particular school (Business school) and populate it with only the Business school users.
-Then a central administrator can add the Business school IT staff to a scoped role, in other words, grant the IT staff of Business school administrative permissions only over the Business school administrative unit.
+Administrative units can be useful in organizations with independent divisions.
+Consider the example of a large university that is made up of many autonomous schools (School of Business, School of Engineering, and so on) that each has their own IT administrators who control access, manage users, and set policies for their school.
+A central administrator could create an administrative unit for the School of Business and populate it with only the business school students and staff.
+Then the central administrator can add the Business school IT staff to a scoped role that grants administrative permissions over only Azure AD users in the business school administrative unit.

-To use Administrative Units requires the Administrative Unit-scoped admin to have an Azure Active Directory Premium license, and Azure Active Directory Basic licenses for all users in the Administrative Unit.
+To use administrative units requires an Azure Active Directory Premium license for each administrative unit admin.
 For more information, see Getting started with Azure AD Premium.

 Managing administrative units

-In this preview release, you can create and manage administrative units using the Azure Active Directory Module for Windows PowerShell cmdlets.
-To learn more about how to do that, see Working with Administrative Units
+In this preview release, the only way you can create and manage administrative units is to use the Azure Active Directory Module for Windows PowerShell cmdlets as described in Working with Administrative Units

 For more information on software requirements and installing the Azure AD module, and for reference information on the Azure AD Module cmdlets for managing administrative units, including syntax, parameter descriptions, and examples, see Azure Active Directory PowerShell.